hackngit/departmentofdata/README.md

 # The Department of Data
-Repo for MResRCA Research Question
-Based on the Skeleton theme
+Repo based on the Skeleton theme